mart-123/data_thru/docs/data-deliveries.md

 # HESA Deliveries
+This document explains the concept of 'HESA Deliveries' and how it is implemented in the HESA Student data pipeline.

+## Background
 Universities send an annual student data 'collection' to HESA.
 It contains academic activity, outcomes and personal information.

 HESA enriches the data with statistical data and 'delivers' an enriched dataset back to each institution for data analysis.
 HESA may issue revisions of the same 'delivery'.